tinkledoomhammer/some-notes/stackedit/Code/godot/gdscript.md

 character | meaning
 -|-
-s | Simple - converts to string by the same method as implicit conversion c | a single unicode character. expects an unsigned 8-bit integer or sing
+s | Simple - converts to string by the same method as implicit conversion c | a single unicode character. expects an unsigned 8-bit integer or single-char string d | decimal integer expects an integer or real number (will be rounded down) o | an octal integer, x | a lower-case hex int
+X | an upper-case hex int
+f | a decimal real
+v | a vector;

 ## Core features